Submit a Referral

 1. A personal statement with a written description detailing the circumstances of the situation.
 Please include your name, U number, date of birth, and a telephone number you can be reached on about your statement.

-NOTE- Please indicate in the personal statement what semester you are applying for and whether as an undergraduate, graduate, non-degree seeking, or readmissions applicant.
+NOTE- Please indicate in the personal statement what semester you are applying for and whether as an undergraduate, graduate, non-degree seeking, or former student returning applicant.

 3. An applicant should provide as much information as possible.
-This information will be reviewed by the Office of Student Rights and Responsibilities.
-The primary contact for Admissions Prior Conduct review is the Associate Director of OSRR.
-This person will contact the applicant if additional information is required.
-This person will make a recommendation to the Office of Admissions regarding the application for admissions.
-The recommendation will not be disclosed to the applicant.
+This information will be reviewed by the Office of Student Rights and Responsibilities and/or the Admissions Prior Conduct Review Team.
+The applicant will be contacted if additional information is required.
+The office or review team will make a recommendation for an application to move forward in the admission process or not to move forward, to the Office of Admissions regarding the application for admissions.
+If an application is not recommended to move forward in the admission process, the applicant will be notified in writing from the Office of Student Rights and Responsibilities.
+The appeal process for a non-recommended application will be listed in the communication sent to the applicant.

 4. The Admission Prior Conduct process may take several weeks to complete.
-Please allow 3-4 weeks from the date it was referred to the Office of Student Rights and Responsibilities for the conduct information to be processed and send a recommendation to the Office of Admissions.
+Please allow 2-4 weeks from the date it was referred to the Office of Student Rights and Responsibilities for the information to be processed and a recommendation or non-recommendation sent to the Office of Admissions.

 5. An application will not proceed any further until all the above mentioned documentation is provided.
 All communication regarding an application should be directed to the Office of Admissions at (813)974-3350; Graduate Admissions at (813)974-8800 or for Non-Degree Seeking, contact the Registrar's Office at (813)974-2000.